 Objectives: We evaluated the relationship between the degree of reflection after a student’s shift in an emergency room and that student’s final grade.

 Methods: We conducted a retrospective case series by analyzing the performance and reflective statements of 116 students who participated in an emergency medicine clerkship at two clinical sites from 2013-14.
 After each shift, an attending emergency medicine physician evaluated the student and the student could complete an optional reflection freetext section.
-We analyzed the correlation between final grade and the fraction of reflections with at least one content word.
+We extracted the text from those comments, removed stopwords, and lemmatized the remaining words.
+Stopwords are words that occur frequently and serve only a grammatical functions, such as “a, the, of”.
+We analyzed the correlation between a comprehensive exam grade and the fraction of reflections with at least one content word.
+We determined the most common words and pairs of adjacent words that students used to describe their reflections.
+We compared the median scores of those who wrote reflections more than half of the time with those who wrote reflections less than half of the time.

 Results: Of the 145 possible records, 116 were included for analysis.
 The other 29 were excluded as they were visiting students.
-Two EM physicians graded the rate of completion of the self-reflection, demonstrating moderate agreement in their assessment (Cohen’s kappa = 0.55).
-The assessments of both raters were significantly correlated with final grade. (p=0.006 and p=0.008.)
-Students with the lowest grades wrote the least amount of reflection.
-(Metrics)
+The correlation between exam grade and the number of completed self-reflections was 0.32.
+The correlation between exam grade and the average number of words in each self-reflection was 0.21.
+The first correlation is significantly greater than 0 (p=0.03, t-test), but the second correlation is not (p=0.16, t-test).
+The median score of those who wrote reflections on more than half of their shifts was significantly greater than those who wrote reflections half of the time, 83.675 versus 79.23 (p=0.05, 2-sample Kolmogorov-Smirnov test).

-Conclusions: The degree and quality of student reflection significantly correlate with final grade in an emergency clerkship designed for fourth year medical students.
-In future, as faculty preform the evaluations, they can encourage more insightful reflection from the students to improve their performance in the clerkship.
+Conclusions: Students who reflected more frequently scored more highly on a final written exam in an emergency medicine clerkship designed for fourth year medical students.
+The number of words in each reflection was not significantly correlated with exam performance.
+A more formal reflection program, perhaps including data from the clinical notes students write during their rotation, could help identify students struggling to master the content before they take the final exam.

 Introduction